Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our experiments show that \qd methods are competitive with \mirl methods when the goal is to find a set of diverse and high-performing policies in continuous control and exploration environments. \mirl methods are task-agnostic and data-efficient but struggle to generate large collections of policies.
 Moreover, they are limited in the set of descriptors priors they can accommodate. \qd methods are less data-efficient but can better leverage the vectorization capabilities of modern libraries such as \jax.
 Moreover, they are significantly less sensitive to the choice of hyperparameters than \mirl methods and their ability to evolve large sets of diverse solutions is a precious tool for hierarchical learning and adaptation applications when the task definition changes or when confronted with extreme environment perturbations.
-Our benchmarks however show that no single method outperforms all others, which opens the door to promising work directions.
+Our benchmarks however show that \qd methods do not outperform \mirl methods and vice-versa, which opens the door to promising work directions.
 We believe that \mirl methods could make use of skill repertoires to improve their memory capacity thereby increasing the pool of available options for downstream applications.
 Conversely, \qd methods leveraging gradients, such as \pgame, could benefit from the introduction of intrinsic rewards described in the \mirl literature to guide the search for diversity.
 Ultimately, we believe that combining the coverage capacity of a repertoire with the data-efficiency of gradient-based techniques is key to develop robust, diverse, and high-performing repertoires of solutions for challenging continuous control.